doganferdi/NLOS_direction_detection/README.md

-# NLOS_direction_detection
+# NLOS Direction Detection

-Early Fusion of Laser and Acoustic Features for Human Orientation Detection Raw code and dataset for the study “Early Fusion of Laser and Acoustic Features for Human Orientation Detection in Non-Line-of-Sight Environments”.
+Raw code and representative processed dataset for the study:

+**Early Fusion of Laser and Acoustic Features for Human Orientation Detection in Non-Line-of-Sight Environments**

 # Early Fusion of Laser and Acoustic Features for Human Orientation Detection